-In March 2021, we issued \$143.8 million in aggregate principal amount of 1.25% exchangeable senior notes due 2026 ("Convertible Notes") in a private offering to qualified institutional buyers pursuant to Rule 144A under the Securities Act.
-The net proceeds we received from the issuance of Convertible Notes was \$138.5 million, after deducting initial purchaser discounts and other debt issuance related expenses of \$5.3 million.
+In March 2021, we issued \$143.8 million aggregate principal amount of 1.25% exchangeable senior notes due 2026 ("2026 Notes") in a private offering to qualified institutional buyers pursuant to Rule 144A under the Securities Act.
+The net proceeds we received from the issuance of 2026 Notes was \$138.5 million, after deducting initial purchaser discounts and other debt issuance related expenses of \$5.3 million.

-The Convertible Notes are senior unsecured obligations and accrue interest at a rate of 1.25% per annum, payable semi-annually in arrears on March 15 and September 15 of each year.
-The Convertible Notes mature on March 15, 2026, unless earlier redeemed or repurchased by us or converted at the option of the holders.
-The Convertible Notes are convertible into cash, shares of our common stock or a combination of cash and shares of our common stock, at our election in the manner and subject to the terms and conditions provided in the indenture (the "Indenture") governing the Convertible Notes.
+The 2026 Notes are senior unsecured obligations and accrue interest at a rate of 1.25% per annum, payable semi-annually in arrears on March 15 and September 15 of each year.
+The 2026 Notes mature on March 15, 2026, unless earlier redeemed or repurchased by us or converted at the option of the holders.
+The 2026 Notes are convertible into cash, shares of our common stock or a combination of cash and shares of our common stock, at our election in the manner and subject to the terms and conditions provided in the indenture (the "2026 Notes Indenture") governing the 2026 Notes.

-The initial conversion rate for the Convertible Notes is approximately 47.1403 shares of our common stock per \$1,000 principal amount, which represents an initial conversion price of approximately \$21.21 per share of our common stock.
-The conversion rate is subject to adjustments upon the occurrence of certain events in accordance with the terms of the Indenture.
-In addition, following certain corporate events that occur prior to the maturity date, we will, in certain circumstances, increase the conversion rate for a holder who elects to convert their Convertible Notes in connection with such a fundamental change, as defined in the Indenture.
+The initial conversion rate for the 2026 Notes is approximately 47.1403 shares of our common stock per \$1,000 principal amount, which represents an initial conversion price of approximately \$21.21 per share of our common stock.
+The conversion rate is subject to adjustments upon the occurrence of certain events in accordance with the terms of the 2026 Notes Indenture.
+In addition, following certain corporate events that occur prior to the maturity date, we will, in certain circumstances, increase the conversion rate for a holder who elects to convert their 2026 Notes in connection with such a fundamental change, as defined in the 2026 Notes Indenture.

-Holders of the Convertible Notes may convert their Convertible Notes at their option at any time prior to the close of business on the business day immediately preceding September 15, 2025, only under the following circumstances: (1) during any fiscal quarter commencing after the fiscal quarter ending July 31, 2021, if the last reported sale price of our common stock for at least 20 trading days (whether or not consecutive) during any 30 consecutive trading days ending on, and including, the last trading day of the immediately preceding fiscal quarter is greater than or equal to 130% of the conversion price on each applicable trading day; (2) during the five business day period after any five consecutive trading day of the measurement period") in which the trading price (as defined in the Indenture) per \$1,000 principal amount of the Convertible Notes for each trading day; (3) if we call any or all of the Convertible Notes for redemption, at any time prior to the close of business on the second scheduled trading day immediately preceding the redemption date; and (4) upon the occurrence of specified corporate events as described in the Indenture.
+Holders of the 2026 Notes may convert their 2026 Notes at their option at any time prior to the close of business on the business day immediately preceding September 15, 2025, only under the following circumstances: (1) during any fiscal quarter commencing after the fiscal quarter ending July 31, 2021, if the last reported sale price of our common stock for at least 20 trading days (whether or not consecutive) during any 30 consecutive trading days ending on, and including, the last trading day of the immediately preceding fiscal quarter is greater than or equal to 130% of the conversion price on each applicable trading day; (2) during the five business day period after any five consecutive trading day period (the "measurement period") in which the trading price (as defined in the Indenture) per \$1,000 principal amount of the 2026 Notes for each trading day of the measurement period was less than 98% of the product of the last reported sale price of our common stock and the exchange rate on each such trading day; (3) if we call any or all of the 2026 Notes for redemption, at any time prior to the close of business on the second scheduled trading day immediately preceding the redemption date; and (4) upon the occurrence of specified corporate events as described in the Indenture.

-On or after September 15, 2025, until the close of business on the second scheduled trading day immediately preceding the maturity date, holders at their option may convert their Convertible Notes at any time, regardless of the foregoing circumstances.
+On or after September 15, 2025, until the close of business on the second scheduled trading day immediately preceding the maturity date, holders at their option may convert their 2026 Notes at any time, regardless of the foregoing circumstances.